open-telemetry/opentelemetry-operator/docs/otelcol_cr_spec.md

   // +optional Image indicates the container image to use for the OpenTelemetry Collector.
   image: ""

+  // +optional ImagePullPolicy indicates what image pull policy to be used to retrieve the container image to use for the OpenTelemetry Collector.
+  imagePullPolicy: ""

   // +optional ServiceAccount indicates the name of an existing service account to use with this instance.
   serviceAccount: ""